dotnet/docs/docs/core/tools/dotnet-install-script.md

 `-Version [VERSION]`

 Which version of CLI to install; you need to specify the version as 3-part version (for example, 1.0.0-13232).
-If omitted, it will default to the first [global.json](global-json.md) that contains the [sdkVersion](global-json.md#sdkversion) property; if that is not present, it will use Latest.
+If omitted, it will default to the first [global.json](global-json.md) that contains the `version` property; if that is not present, it will use Latest.

 `-InstallDir [DIR]`